farmOS/farmOS/docs/model/index.md

 farmOS can model data that was recorded via manual data entry, as well as data streams from sensors or other applications.

-## Data types
+## Record types

-Data is organized into a set of high-level data types.
+Data is organized into a set of high-level record types.
 The two primary record keeping data types are **Assets** and **Logs**.
 Other types include **Quantities**, **Terms**, **Plans**, and **Users**.